therob3000/comicpress-manager/readme.txt

   * If you're using a comicpress-config.php file, and the permissions are set correctly, you can modify the settings directly from ComicPress manager.
 If your permissions are not correct, the config file that ComicPress Manager would have written will be shown so that you can copy and paste it into your comicpress-config.php file.
   * If your config goes awry, you can also restore from a backup config.

-Additionally, on your Dashboard, you'll see the latest stories from the ComicPress site, so you can keep up on updates, upgrades, and other news to make your Webcomics publishing using WordPress/ComicPress easier and more fun.
+Additionally, on your Dashboard, you'll see the latest stories from the ComicPress site, so you can keep up on updates, upgrades, and other news to make your Webcomics publishing using WordPress + ComicPress easier and more fun.

 ComicPress Manager is built for WordPress 2.5.1 & above and ComicPress 2.1 and 2.5.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.